b-steinfeld/UEFA-Euro-2024-Predictor/README.md

    - Main concern!
    - Also did not combine both sides of results to check precision in the model predictor and see if results did not conflict (one team wins, one team loses).
    - If both teams "won", for example, what decides who wins?
-4. Finishing adding notes to each part of the code in order to convey each lines/blocks purpose.
-5. Potentially figure out other ways to grow precision (more data, different reference, new model, strength of team/how much team is worth, etc)?
+4. Potentially figure out other ways to grow precision (more data, different reference, new model, strength of team/how much team is worth, etc)?
-6. When the tournament is over, compare results.
+5. When the tournament is over, compare results.
    - Group stage precision results now compared.
 Both with and without draws involved.
      - Should I include each result (actual vs predicted)?